MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-linktable-property.md

 ---
 title: "LinkTable Property"
-description: "Sets the table that this XML item should be linked to.
-This property is only available for XML items that have a table as their data source." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets the table that this XML item should be linked to." ms.author: solsen ms.custom: na ms.date: 06/23/2021